 Nicole’s experience and contribution: facilitating the lean startup process

-Before the Startup Weekend kicked off, I was at Talent Garden Milano co-working space and captured the essence of Michael Bungay Stanier’s The Coaching Habit for me.
-On my drive from Frankfurt to Milano, I listened to Adam Grant’s Give and Take.
-So, I came to the Startup Weekend with the mindset that from a startup coach perspective, I wanted to hold myself back with show and tell, and just facilitate the process, contribute where I can, and see what happens.
+From a startup coach perspective, I came to the Startup Weekend with the mindset that I wanted to hold myself back with show and tell, and just facilitate the process, contribute where I can, and see what happens.

-I was stunned by the young people in my group: although some still very young, they were all driven and highly talented.
+Ludovica and the other young people stunned me: although some still very young, they were all driven and highly talented.
 I held myself back and intervened only occasionally.
 And what they came up with as well as their collaboration to get there left me speechless.

 For example, they created a mockup of the personality test in a simple and intelligent way: Start from several well-known, distinct professions, make a job analysis to find 3-4 job tasks and work styles that you should be inclined to in order to do these jobs well, and then create a multiple choice test with images conveying these job tasks and work styles.
 Then make the mockup of the personality test lead to the predefined professions.
 The job dimensions they came up with were well-grounded from an organizational behavior point of view.